MicrosoftDocs/azure-management-docs/articles/container-registry/pull-images-from-connected-registry.md

 ---
-title: Pull images from a connected registry
+title: Pull Images from a Connected Registry with Azure IoT Edge
-description: Use Azure Container Registry CLI commands to configure a client token and pull images from a connected registry on an IoT Edge device. ms.topic: quickstart
+description: Learn how to use Azure Container Registry CLI commands to configure a client token and pull images from a connected registry on an IoT Edge device. ms.topic: quickstart
 author: tejaswikolli-web
 ms.author: tejaswikolli